little-fish/gcUnicorn/README.md

 As a bonus, the application interacts with popular Android map application called [Locus Map](http://www.locusmap.eu/).
 You can find shortcuts to gcUnicorn within main _Geocaching functions_ menu and within _Point view_'s share option.
 If you open the application from later option, latitude and longitude will be transferred from Locus directly into the gcUnicorn.

-All the created GPX files are stored within `<externalStorage>/gcUnicorn`.
+Up until Android Lollipop (API 21), all the created GPX files are stored within `<externalStorage>/gcUnicorn/gpx`.
+Starting from API 21, all the GPX files are stored within external application folder `<externalStorage>/Android/data/cz.babi.gcunicorn.android/files/gcUnicorn/gpx`.

 ## How to build
 Clone the repository: